Antonio447-cloud/front-end-development/Counter/README.md

-## Above you will find the source code of a Counter website.
+## Above you will find the source code of a Counter Website.

-- Output of the Counter website:
+- Output of the Counter Website:

 ![counter](./output.png)